m50d/smartcloud-prices/README.md

  code between the implementation of the price call and the instance kind call.
 I kept the `InstanceKindService` and `InstanceDetailsService` interfaces separate so this is easy to change in the future if need be.
- - Since the main goal of our "caching" is to reduce error responses to the end user rather than reduce load on upstream, I implemented `CachePopulatorService` that polls the upstream API regularly rather than a read-through cache.
+ - Since the main goal of our "caching" is to reduce error responses to the end user rather than reduce load on upstream, I implemented a `CachePopulatorService` that polls the upstream API regularly rather than a read-through cache.
 This way, the client will very rarely see an error (only if upstream was erroring for longer than `max-staleness`) and there is no occasional inconsistent behaviour on certain client calls (e.g. slow responses while we retry calling upstream).
  - I had the `CachePopulatorService` execute its regular population calls via a `Stream` to align with what we were